zeruhur/cosmiccreatures/docs/cyber_demon.md

 ### Cyber Demon

-8 HP, 3 Armor, 6 STR, 8 DEX, 6 WIL, Cybernetic Implants (dX, Razor-sharp Claws, Metallic Wings), Demonic Explosions
+8 HP, 3 Armor, 8 STR, 12 DEX, 14 WIL, Razor-sharp Claws (d8), Demonic Explosion (d10, blast)

 - A demonic entity with cybernetic implants.
 Possesses razor-sharp claws, metallic wings, and the ability to generate demonic explosions.
 - Its infernal and technological nature make it a relentless and fearsome opponent in both physical and supernatural confrontations.